-- 5. EFIT's next quarterly report, which is to be filed with the Court on February 23, 2023, will continue to contain an analysis of these issues based on the findings of both APD UOF compliance and case investigative compliance. - 6.
-While this quarterly report addresses EFIT's qualitative findings up to and including, November 15, 2022, EFIT's statistical findings are as of October 27, 2022.
+- 5. EFIT's next quarterly report, which is to be filed with the Court on or about May 25, 2023, will continue to contain an analysis of these issues based on the findings of both APD UOF compliance and case investigative (Process Narrative) compliance. - 6.
+While this quarterly report addresses EFIT's qualitative findings up to, and including, February 23, 2023, EFIT's statistical findings are as of February 16, 2023.
 However, the report provides a comprehensive review of EFIT's experience since inception. - 7.
-As of October 27, 2022, EFIT and IAFD responded to (since July 16, 2021), investigated, and/or opened or are monitoring 619 UOF incidents to include 20 Officer Involved Shootings ("OIS") and cumulatively made 3 referrals to the Multi-Agency Task Force ("MATF") for potential criminal violations (no referrals were made during this quarter).
-EFIT/IAFD completed 461 investigations all within the 90-day time period outlined in the Amended Stipulated Order.
-Since inception, EFIT assumed 13 UOF investigations, pursuant to Paragraph 23(b) of the Amended Stipulated Order.
-During this reporting period EFIT did not assume any UOF investigations from IAFD, a striking improvement from prior quarters.
+As of February 16, 2023, EFIT and IAFD (since July 16, 2021), responded to investigated, and/or opened or are monitoring 7455 UOF incidents to include 26 Officer Involved Shootings ("OIS")6 and cumulatively made 5 referrals to the Multi-Agency Task Force ("MATF")7 for potential criminal violations (one referral was made during this quarter related to a backlog investigation, and one referral was made by IAFD on a Level 1 UOF).
+EFIT/IAFD completed all investigations within the 90-day time period outlined in the Amended Stipulated Order (except for detailed below).8

-&lt;sup>5 Two UOF investigations were transferred to the Internal Affairs Professional Standards Division ("IAPS") for both UOF and misconduct investigations.
+5 Two UOF investigations were transferred to the Internal Affairs Professional Standards Division ("IAPS") for both UOF and misconduct investigations.
 Other than responding to the scene, these investigations are not included in EFIT's statistics.

-&lt;sup>6 One OIS was determined by IAFD/EFIT and the FRB, as out of APD Policy.
+6 One OIS was determined by IAFD/EFIT and the FRB, as out of APD Policy.

-&lt;sup>7 The MATF is an investigatory task force composed of different law enforcement agencies and prosecuting offices as established by a Memorandum of Agreement.
+7 The MATF is an investigatory task force composed of different law enforcement agencies and prosecuting offices as established by a Memorandum of Agreement.
 The purpose of the MATF is to conduct criminal investigations related to critical incidents involving OISs, uses of force where criminal allegations are made and in-custody deaths (APD SOP 1-67).

-&lt;sup>8Two of the closed cases involved an Officer who was involved in both cases and severely injured during the second of the two cases: an OIS.
+8Two of the closed cases involved an Officer who was involved in both cases and severely injured during the second of the two cases: an OIS.
 These cases were reported to all parties and the Federal District Court (Doc.
 864) and were closed in 122 and 184 days, respectively, and are not included in the statistical findings related to length of investigation or days to close the investigation.
-Additionally, during this reporting period an extremely complex UOF investigation was conducted that necessitated extending the mandated timelines.
+Additionally, during the prior reporting period an extremely complex UOF investigation was conducted that necessitated extending the mandated timelines.
 The parties were notified and agreed to the extension.
-DOJ memorialized this in a memorandum (Exhibit A) and the UOF Investigation was completed in 120 days.
-This case is not included in the statistical findings related to length of investigation.
+DOJ memorialized this in a memorandum and the UOF Investigation was completed in 120 days.
+This case is not included in the statistical findings related to length of investigation or days to close the investigation.